-Assuming Description Minimum Offering Maximum Offering Α Amount to be raised by this Offering (1) \$0 \$30,000,000 В Selling commissions and fees (2) \$0 \$0 С Estimated offering costs (e.g. legal, accounting, audit, etc.) \$25,000 \$25,000 D Available funds: $D = A - (B + C)$ (\$25,000) \$29,975,000 Е Additional sources of funding required \$0 \$0 F Working capital deficiency \$0 \$0 G Total: G = (D + E) - F (\$25,000) \$29,975,000
+Assuming Description Minimum Offering Maximum Offering Α Amount to be raised by this Offering (1) \$0 \$50,000,000 В Selling commissions and fees (2) \$0 \$0 С Estimated offering costs (e.g. legal, accounting, audit, etc.) \$25,000 \$25,000 D Available funds: D = A - (B + C) (\$25,000) \$49,975,000 E Additional sources of funding required \$0 \$0 F Working capital deficiency \$0 \$0 G Total: G = (D + E) - F (\$25,000) \$49,975,000

-- (1) In addition to this Offering, the Company also intends to sell Shares under other prospectus exemptions available under NI45-106 outside of this Offering Memorandum.
-Any such sales will not reduce the Maximum Offering under this Offering Memorandum. - Pursuant to the Dealer Services Agreement, the Company has engaged TPCWM, a registered EMD captive to and connected to the Company to assist with the sale of Shares.
-TPCWM will not be paid commissions but will be paid a monthly fee pursuant to the Dealer Services Agreement, which fee is calculated as 0.3% x one-twelfth (1/12) of the number of outstanding Shares of the Issuer each month during the term of the Dealer Services Agreement, plus sales tax, if applicable.
-In addition to TPCWM, the Company may engage one or more other arm's length EMDs and/or dealers regulated by and members of CIRO.
-The Company does not anticipate that it will pay any of these arm's length dealers any commissions or trailer fees.
-In past offerings a 1% trailer was available to arm's length EMDs and at the time of this Offering Memorandum there is only \$1.3 million in share capital outstanding that is currently eligible to receive a 1% annual trailer so long as the

-Share to which the trailer fee relates remains issued and outstanding.
-Trailer fees are not paid from the Gross Proceeds of the Offering.
-The fee payable under the Dealer Services Agreement and the trailers will be paid by the Company from its income, or from other sources of cash available to it.
-See Item 2.7 - "Material Contracts - Dealer Services Agreement".
-Also see Item 9 - "Compensation paid to Sellers and Finders", and Item 10 - "Risk Factors
+- (1) In addition to this Offering, the Company may sell Shares under other applicable exemptions from the prospectus requirements of applicable securities legislation.
+Any such sales will not reduce the Maximum Offering under this Offering Memorandum. - Pursuant to the Dealer Services Agreement, the Company has engaged TPCWM to assist with the sale of Class A Shares.
+TPCWM will not be paid commissions but will be paid a monthly fee pursuant to the Dealer Services Agreement, which fee is calculated as 0.3% x one-twelfth (1/12) of the number of outstanding Class A Shares of the Issuer each month during the term of the Dealer Services Agreement, plus sales tax, if applicable.
+See Item 2.1 "Structure Three Point Capital Wealth Management Inc. The EMD" and Item 9 "Compensation Paid to Sellers and Finders.
+In past offerings, a one percent (1%) trailer was available to arm's length EMDs.
+As of the date of this Offering Memorandum, the Company pays a one percent (1%) annual trailer on \$1.6 million of Class A Share capital outstanding, which will be paid so long as the Shares to which the trailer fees relate remain issued and outstanding.
+Such trailer fees are not paid from the Gross Proceeds of the Offering.
+Amounts payable under the Dealer Services Agreement and the trailers will be paid by the Company from its income, or from other sources of cash available to it.
+See Item 2.7 "Material Contracts Dealer Services Agreement".
+Also see Item 9 "Compensation paid to Sellers and Finders", and Item 10 "Risk Factors".